arpinum-oss/beastmaster/README.md

     > bst tame --name=cool_project

-Since they all look the same you can tag your pets to recognize them.
+Since they all look the same you can tag your projects to recognize them.
 Use `--tags=name1,name2` option when taming:

     > bst tame --tags=cat_related,java